SleepyMario/steam-amdgpu-docker/README.md

 # Functionality

 ### Working:
-* Everything but one.
-See the next section.
+* 100%

 ### Not Working:
-* Joysticks.
-Any help/fixes would be greatly appreciated!
+* Nothing found yet.
+If you run into any problems, need any extra dependencies or know of any improvements or fixes, please let me know so this can be improved.

 # How to Run
 Edit the command below according to your needs and execute it.
 ```sh
 docker run -d --rm -ti -e DISPLAY=$DISPLAY \
         -v /tmp/.X11-unix:/tmp/.X11-unix \